Wealthspan Foundations

 Why Wealthspan Matters

-People are living longer, often decades beyond traditional retirement ages.
+People are living longer, often decades

-As time extends, financial risk changes.
 Decisions made early can have compounding effects later.
 Strategies that appear sound in the short term may create pressure over longer horizons.
+Wealthspan planning shifts the focus from a retirement date to a lifetime horizon.

-Wealthspan planning helps address questions such as
+Wealthspan planning helps address

-Will my resources last through multiple life stages
+Will my resources last through multiple life stages?

-How do taxes affect outcomes over time
+How do taxes affect outcomes over time?

-What happens if health or lifestyle needs change
+What happens if health or lifestyle needs change?

-How do market downturns impact long term sustainability
+How do market downturns impact long-term sustainability?

 Core Concepts in Wealthspan Foundations